BottlecapDave/HomeAssistant-HarvestTimeTracker/_docs/services.md

 Below is an example of adding an entry to a specific task when a calendar event with certain text ends.
 The entry has the hours of the calendar event.
 If the calendar entry is for something else, we add an entry to our elected default task.

+!!! info

+    If you're feeling adventurous, you could use a [blueprint](./blueprints.md#add-hour-based-entries-based-on-calendar-entries-using-ai) which adds entries automatically based on calendar entries utilising AI.

 ```yaml
 automations:
   - alias: Work - Timesheet